 A large number of the patients who receive dental sealants are children and teens who are still learning correct brushing and flossing practices.
 Baby teeth often benefit greatly from dental sealants since they usually feature particularly deep grooves and fissures; however, many adults also receive dental sealants in order to prevent their teeth from experiencing damage or decay.

 It only takes a couple of minutes per tooth to apply dental sealants.
 The process starts with cleaning and drying any tooth that is going to be sealed.
 Next, an etching solution is applied to the teeth to roughen their surfaces and help the sealant coating bond more easily.

 Once the teeth have been prepared, the etching solution is washed away, and the teeth are re-dried.
 The surfaces of the teeth are then covered with the acrylic coating, and the sealants are allowed to dry completely.
 After the coating has dried, we will make sure that the patient’s teeth have been fully sealed and that the deep grooves and fissures have been smoothed out.

-If you would like to learn more about dental sealants and how they can be used to protect your teeth, please visit us at one of our eight locations in Zebulon, Knightdale, Clayton, Cary, Louisburg, Leesville, Raleigh and Benson.
+If you would like to learn more about dental sealants and how they can be used to protect your teeth, please visit us at one of our seven locations in Zebulon, Knightdale, Clayton, Cary, Louisburg, Leesville, Raleigh and Benson.
 You may call us to schedule an appointment.